pdf-raku/PDF-raku/README.md

 ## Reading and Writing of PDF files:

-`PDF::DAO::Doc` is a base class for loading, editing and saving documents in PDF, FDF and other related formats.
+`PDF::DAO::Type::PDF` is a base class for loading, editing and saving documents in PDF, FDF and other related formats.

-- `my $doc = PDF::DAO::Doc.open("mydoc.pdf" :repair)`
+- `my $doc = PDF::DAO::Type::PDF.open("mydoc.pdf" :repair)`
  Opens an input `PDF` (or `FDF`) document.
   - `:!repair` causes the read to load only the trailer dictionary and cross reference tables from the tail of the PDF (Cross Reference Table or a PDF 1.5+ Stream).
 Remaining objects will be lazily loaded on demand.
   - `:repair` causes the reader to perform a full scan, ignoring and recalculating the cross reference stream/index and stream lengths.
 This can be handy if the PDF document has been hand-edited.